Key Takeaways

 What insurance does a self-employed electrician need?

 At minimum, general liability and tools/equipment coverage.
 If you use a van or truck for work, add commercial auto or hired and non-owned auto.
-Many states and customers require proof of GL before you can start a job, even without employees.
+Many states and customers require proof of general liability before you can start a job, even without employees.

 How much does electrician insurance cost per month?

-General liability starts at about $37.50 per month for a small electrical business with limited revenue.
-Add workers comp, commercial auto, and tools coverage and the total program cost rises based on payroll, vehicles, employee count, and work type.
+General liability starts at about $37.50 per month (Hiscox published benchmark) for a small electrical business with limited revenue.
+Adding workers comp, commercial auto, and tools coverage increases the total based on payroll, vehicles, employee count, and work type.
 A commercial electrical sub with employees and vehicles pays significantly more than a solo residential service electrician.

 Does an electrician need workers compensation insurance?

 Most states require workers comp once you have even one employee.
 Some states require it for sole proprietors in construction trades.
-Many GCs also require proof of workers comp from subcontractors before issuing a certificate or allowing site access.
+Many general contractors also require proof of workers comp from subcontractors before issuing a certificate or allowing site access.

 What is the difference between a certificate holder and an additional insured?

 A certificate holder receives proof that your policy exists.
-An additional insured is actually covered under your policy for claims arising from your work.
-Being listed as a certificate holder does not create additional insured status — that requires a specific endorsement on your policy.
+An additional insured is covered under your policy for claims arising from your work.
+Being listed as a certificate holder does not create additional insured status.
+That requires a specific endorsement on your policy.

 Why would an electrician need contractor's E&O coverage?

 General liability covers injury and property damage to others, but it usually does not pay to fix your own faulty work.
-Contractor's E&O can respond when a customer alleges a workmanship error — like an overloaded circuit or incorrect panel specification — caused financial loss or required correction.
+Contractor's E&O may cover situations where a customer alleges a workmanship error, such as an overloaded circuit or incorrect panel specification, caused financial loss or required correction.

-What endorsements do GCs require from electrical subcontractors?
+What endorsements do general contractors require from electrical subcontractors?

-The most common requirements are additional insured for ongoing operations (CG 20 10), additional insured for completed operations (CG 20 37), primary and noncontributory wording, and waiver of subrogation on both GL and workers comp.
+The most common requirements are additional insured for ongoing operations (CG 20 10), additional insured for completed operations (CG 20 37), primary and noncontributory wording, and waiver of subrogation on both general liability and workers comp.
 Larger commercial jobs may also require umbrella coverage above your primary limits.